as-pect/as-pect/readme.md

     "--validate": [],
     "--debug": [],
     "--measure": [],
-    /** The as-pect cli must intercept the wasm binary, in order to test it.
-Do not forget this. */ "--binaryFile": ["output.wasm"],
+    /** This is required.
+Do not change this.
+The filename is ignored, but required by the compiler. */ "--binaryFile": ["output.wasm"],
-    /** To enable wat file output, use the following flag. */
+    /** To enable wat file output, use the following flag.
+The filename is ignored, but required by the compiler. */
     // "--textFile": ["output.wat"],
   },
   /**